 Although Alfred initially failed to secure significant victories against the Danes, his fortune changed from 878 onwards.
 Later in the same year, Alfred marshaled his forces and decisively defeated the Danes at a battle, besieged their strongholds, and forced them into submission.

 As part of a treaty that Alfred signed with the Danes in 880, he was able to retain control of western Mercia as well as the city of London.
 In subsequent years, Alfred had to contend with smaller Viking raids, most of which he successfully repelled.

 Another significant move by him was to have a fleet of nearly a dozen ships built.
-These were oared ships which could carry a large number of troops although they weren’t agile enough to manoeuvre quickly in a battle.
+These were oared ships that could carry a large number of troops although they weren’t agile enough to maneuver quickly in a battle.
 Nevertheless, Alfred’s navy was able to block several Danish raids and defeat many others.

-Alfred was a great patron of education and throughout his reign, persuaded his noblemen, the clergy and the population at large to attain education in English language.
+Alfred was a great patron of education and throughout his reign, persuaded his noblemen, the clergy, and the population at large to attain education in the English language.
 To this end, he established a court school where he had many notable works of Latin translated into English.

 The court school was also the place where sons of Anglo-Saxon nobility were educated.
 A significant thing about Alfred’s educational program was that it extended beyond the nobility and sought to educate all free-born young men in his kingdom.

 It was largely thanks to his efforts that many popular Latin works of the time were translated and became available in English.